The 10 Best User Engagement Tools for SaaS in 2021

 “I like Heap because of its ability yo gather data from users interactions in your platform or website and generate useful infographics, heat maps, funnels and more.
 With this tool you can collect ton of relevant info to understand your customers and the way they interact with your site.” — Mauricio G

-3. Mixpanel — Analyzing behavior, communicating with users
+User Engagement Tool #3 – Mixpanel: Analyzing behavior, communicating with users

 If Heap is the new up-and-comer, then Mixpanel is the wise old hermit, and we mean that in the best possible way.